Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 A letter issued by the departments also says there "must be due regard for the primary role of states and local school districts in establishing educational policy."

 Civil rights groups say they worry the new move could lead to bullying and violence against vulnerable transgender kids.
-Some are protesting outside the White House this evening.
+Some are protesting outside the White House Wednesday evening.

 About 150,000 young people ages 13 to 17 identify as transgender, the Williams Institute at the UCLA School of Law reports.